-Service-Learning learning is more than an activity: it’s a mindset, a relationship and a way of being in the world.
+Service-Learning is more than an activity: it’s a mindset, a relationship and a way of being in the world.
 Meaningful projects are collaborations between equals, an opportunity to learn and give while respecting the local communities.

 It’s about solidarity: not charity.

 Our service-learning student travel programs partner with sustainable non-profit organizations serving people recovering from conflict: genocide survivors, land-mine victims, the economically marginalized.
 We engage students in empathy-mapping through a social-entrepreneurship framework.
 What problems can I help solve with my skills?
 Students return home empowered to take positive action.
 We work closely with you to determine the best project fit for your group.